william-mead/william-mead.github.io/index.md

 ## William Mead

+As of October 2021, I’ll be a PhD student within the School of Mathematics and Statistics at the University of Melbourne.
+I’ll be funded by a bridging scholarship from ACEMS which I’m hoping will lead into a Research Training Program PhD position in 2022.

+My main interests lie in integrable stochastic processes and their universal current distributions.
+I have a particular focus on multi-species exclusion processes.

 ### Talks
 The two-species totally asymmetric simple exlcusion process
 [Integrability and Combinatorics at Finite Temperature](https://sites.google.com/view/intcombfintemp2021/home)
 MATRIX | 17 June 2021
 Can be viewed [here](https://www.youtube.com/watch?v=bPSxilDGA7w&t)

+The two-species totally asymmetric simple exlcusion process
+ANZAMP Seminar Series | 16 March 2021

 You can use the [editor on GitHub](https://github.com/william-mead/william-mead.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.